Housing Navigation Menu

 Contact Person: Jamie Fann

 Pinnacle Services is an innovative multi-service provider for children and adults with disabilities.
 We offer case management and residential and vocational support services to consumers and their families in various Minnesota counties.
 Pinnacle Services currently provides Housing with Services - Customized Living and Customized Living Plus - to consumers under 65 who receive funding through the TBI and CADI waiver programs.
+In addition, we have recently launched a Transitional Housing program in which individuals in need can reside for 6-24 months to focus on skill building, with the aim of moving on to independent housing.
 We also offer Home Care Services, Support Planning Services, Supported Living Services, In-Home Family Support, Supported Employment and Alternative Employment Services, Semi-Independent Living Services, Independent Living Skills, Personal Support, Case Management /Service Coordination, Chore and Homemaker Services, and billing for Home Delivered Meals.
 Pinnacle Services is a CARF-accredited organization.
 We utilize business and services practices promoted by CARF International, which promotes quality rehabilitation services, in every area within our organization.
-Pinnacle has received three consecutive three-year accreditation awards, in 2005, 2008 and 2011.
-Pinnacle Services holds a 245D license from the Department of Human Services as well as a Class A Home Care License from the Minnesota Department of Health.
+Pinnacle has received three consecutive three-year accreditation awards, in 2005, 2008 2011, and 2014.
+Pinnacle Services holds a 245D license from the Department of Human Services as well as a Comprehensive Home Care License from the Minnesota Department of Health.
 Pinnacle Services has been surveyed by the Minnesota Department of Health and received zero citations with regard to license compliance.
 Each of our employees bound by licensure is required by the agency to hold, provide evidence of, and maintain those licenses as applicable.

 Project for Pride in LivingWebsite: www.ppl-inc.org